 This course examines the ethics of major world religions, as both a field of study and a way of life.
 Students will learn about the relationship between religious faith and practice and personal and social ethics.
-Particular attention will be given to cooperative efforts towards a global ethic.
-This course can meet the Search for Meaning II or Humanities LAF requirement but not both.
+Particular attention will be given to cooperative efforts towards a global ethic. \This course can meet the Search for Meaning II or Humanities LAF requirement but not both.\

-Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I+II), RLN100(Religion, Vocation, and the Search for Meaning I)
+Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I)

-The Church and Social Change in Southern Africa
+Religion and Social Change in Southern Africa

-This course examines the changing role of the church in the midst of the political transformations of southern Africa.
+This course examines the changing role of religion in the midst of the political transformations of southern Africa.
 Students meet with people representing a variety of religious perspectives and roles within churches and religious organizations.

-Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I+II), RLN100(Religion, Vocation, and the Search for Meaning I)
+Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I)